ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 }

 ```
+> Polymorphism is a technique which allow a function to be called, without knowing anything about it...
 ## What is that our solution gaining by applying 4 principle?

 * Encapsulation give the solution a modularity and be more self centered, binding processing function and data together.
 Everything is capsuled and protected within the boundary of class.